 - more common at the thoracolumbar and cervicothoracic junctions

-- recognition of minimally displaced fractures is difficult due to osteopenia and deformity, and it is important to specifically search for disk space widening and discontinuity of the ossified paraspinal ligaments
+- recognition of minimally displaced fractures is difficult due to osteopenia and deformity, and it is important to specifically search for disc space widening and discontinuity of the ossified paraspinal ligaments

 - also known as "chalk stick" or "carrot stick fractures" 19

-- Andersson lesion: inflammatory spondylodiscitis that occurs in association with ankylosing spondylitis and results in a disk pseudarthrosis
+- Andersson lesion: inflammatory spondylodiskitis that occurs in association with ankylosing spondylitis and results in a disc pseudarthrosis

 - rare neurological complications include transverse myelitis and/or cauda equina syndrome 20, 21